JasonDanielLyle/StudentEnrollmentProgram/TeamAStudentRegProgram.md

 ### _Java Programming I : Team A_
 ##### UC Irvine Extension Spring 2018

 We have built a console-based application that serves as a self-service course registration system like those used by colleges and universities.
-The program has several key features to ensure it meets the expectations for functionality and security of student information.
+The program has several key features to ensure it meets functionality expectations for programs of this kind as well as security of student information.

 ### Markdown